-Section 7: Implementation of Mitigation
+Section 6 7: Implementation of Mitigation

-Implementation and acceptance of traffic improvements shall be completed concurrent with the phase of development that triggers the improvement.
-If applicable, plats for subsequent phases may be approved only if the traffic improvements are completed or bonded.
+For phased construction projects, Implementation and acceptance of these traffic improvements must shall be completed concurrent with the phase of development that triggers the improvement. accomplished no later than the completion of the project phase for which the capacity analyses show that they are required.
+If applicable, plats for project subsequent phases subsequent to a phase for which a traffic improvement is required may be approved only if the traffic improvements are completed or bonded.

-Section 8: Limitations on Traffic Impact Mitigation
+Section 7 8: Limitations on Traffic Impact Mitigation

-Voluntary efforts.
-Beyond those herein required, to mitigate traffic impacts are encouraged as a means of providing enhanced traffic handling capabilities to users of the land development site as well as others.

-Traffic mitigation tools include, but are not limited to, pavement widening, turn lanes, median islands, access controls, curbs, sidewalks, traffic signalization, traffic signing, pavement markings, etc.
+- A. Voluntary efforts.
+Beyond those herein required, to mitigate traffic impacts are encouraged as a means of providing enhanced traffic handling capabilities to users of the land development site as well as others. - B. Traffic mitigation tools include, but are not limited to, pavement widening, turn lanes, median islands, access controls, curbs, sidewalks, traffic signalization, traffic signing, pavement markings, etc.